Echographic technology for the diagnosis of osteoporosis based on the new proprietary method R.E.M.S. (Radiofrequency Echographic Multi Spectrometry)

 Bone density and bone quality.

-EchoS technology provides two new numerical parameters: Osteoporosis Score, which directly correlates with BMD measurements (in g/cm²) and consequently with DXA diagnostic evaluations (BMD; T-Score; ZScore), and Fragility Score, which provides an independent estimate of bone fragility and fracture risk.
+EchoS provides two new numerical parameters: Osteoporosis Score, which directly correlates with BMD measurements (in g/cm²) and consequently with DXA diagnostic evaluations (BMD; T-Score; ZScore), and Fragility Score (*to be released soon), which provides an independent estimate of bone fragility and fracture risk.

 The medical report contains all the common parameters for the diagnosis of osteoporosis and each patient can be examined in less than 2 minutes, ensuring the compliance of the protocol with time constraints of clinical routine.

 The new State-of-the-art.